anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

 ### XGBOOST Using XGBRegressor

 XGBoost was first considered for modeling the training data since it can be used for regression predictive modeling.
-We also used repeated 5-fold cross-validation to evaluate and pressure was found out by averaging pressure across multiple runs.After the training data fit into the XGBoost model, the result is generated shown below:
+We also used repeated 5-fold cross-validation to evaluate and pressure was found out by averaging pressure across multiple runs.
+After the training data fit into the XGBoost model, the result is generated shown below:

 ### Bi-LSTM Model

 Stacked Bi-LSTMs were implemented in Keras.
 Bidirectional Long Short-Term Memory (Bi-LSTM) networks was implemented as they are capable of learning order dependence in sequence prediction problems.
-LSTM networks are well-suited to classifying, processing and making predictions based on time series data, since there can be lags of unknown duration between important events in a time series because of which we decided to implement this model in our project.
+LSTM networks are well-suited to classifying, processing and making predictions based on time series data.

 5-fold cross validation was performed and avaerage pressure was calculated after the 5 runs.